-Depression is a serious medical condition involving your mood, thoughts, and body.
+Periodic moodiness and feeling down are a normal part of life.
+It can result from a specific event, seasonal changes, or stress.
+However, depression is a serious medical condition involving your mood, thoughts, and body.
 It may affect how you feel about things, how you think about things, and how well you eat and sleep.
-Most people normally experience feelings of sadness, loss, or grief at different times throughout their lives.
-But depression is generally characterized by more intense feelings, such as hopelessness and worthlessness, and is persistent and recurring in nature.
+It may be hard to tell the difference between them, but depression is generally characterized by more intense feelings, such as hopelessness and worthlessness, and is persistent and recurring in nature.

-By making the distinction between “the blues” and clinical depression, you can take the appropriate actions that may help improve your mood and quality of life.
-If you have depression, you will need professional medical treatment, since depression is not something that you can “shake off” on your own.
-On the other hand, if you have “the blues,” there may be a few things you can try to help improve your mood—but only after you are sure your symptoms are not a result of depression.
+By making the distinction between the blues and clinical depression, you can take the appropriate actions that may help improve your mood and quality of life.
+If you have depression, you will need professional medical treatment, since depression is not something that you can shake off on your own.
+On the other hand, if you have the blues, there may be a few things you can try to help improve your mood.

-According to the Diagnostic and Statistical Manual of Mental Disorders of the American Psychiatric Association (DSM-IV), if five or more of the following symptoms persist for more than two weeks, or if they interfere with work or family life, you may be suffering from one of several different forms of clinical depression.
+According to the Diagnostic and Statistical Manual of Mental Disorders of the American Psychiatric Association (DSM-5), if 5 or more of the following symptoms persist for 2 weeks or longer or if they interfere with work or family life, you may be suffering from one of several different forms of clinical depression.

-Contact your healthcare provider or doctor for a complete evaluation, which will involve a physical checkup, a family health history, and a psychological evaluation.
+Contact your doctor for a complete evaluation, which will involve a physical checkup, a family health history, and a psychological evaluation.

 Not everyone with depression experiences each of these symptoms.
 The intensity of the symptoms also varies from person to person.

-If you are concerned that you may have depression, contact your healthcare provider or doctor regardless of which symptoms you have noticed.
-If you have thoughts of death or suicide, seek help immediately .
+If you are concerned that you may have depression, contact your doctor regardless of which symptoms you have noticed.
+If you have thoughts of death or suicide, seek help immediately.

-Depression can be devastating and affect all areas of a person’s life, including personal relationships and the ability to work or go to school.
-Because of the false belief that you should be able to "get over" depression symptoms, some people with depression may not realize that they have a treatable disorder.
-Or they may be embarrassed or ashamed to seek treatment.
+Depression affects all areas of a person’s life, including personal relationships and the ability to work, do recreational activities, or go to school.
+Because of the false belief that you should be able to get over depression symptoms, some people with depression may not realize that they have a treatable disorder.
+There may be feelings of embarrassment or shame involved in seeking treatment.
 However, receiving treatment for depression will not only improve your quality of life, but it may save your life as well.
 Untreated or inadequately treated depression may lead to suicide.

 The FDA advises that people taking antidepressants should be closely observed.
-For some, the medicines have been linked to worsening symptoms and suicidal thoughts.
+For some, the medications have been linked to worsening symptoms, suicidal thoughts, and suicide.
 These adverse effects are most common in young adults.
 The effects tend to occur at the beginning of treatment or when there is an increase or decrease in the dose.
 Although the warning is for all antidepressants, of most concern are the SSRI class such as:

 Depression and Bipolar Support Alliance